 Explain what went wrong and what went right.
 Discuss the reasons why, and what you personally learned from it.
 Don’t talk down to the reader, but rather, discuss these events in the first person.
 That is, talk about it as your own interpretation of your inspiration.
 Share it, and the reader will take it for what it’s worth without feeling intimidated.

 You’ll need to concentrate on making the topics of your book well organized.
-In order to get the most impact, it should be easy to understand.
+In order to get the most impact, it should be easy to follow and to understand.

 As you continue writing, you’ll find the need to move things around.
-I’ve had the experience with my book that after I wrote an entire chapter about a particular subject, I realized that I referred to something that I did not yet explain.
+After I wrote an entire chapter about a particular subject in my book, I realized that I referred to something that I did not yet explain.
 In my head I knew what I was talking about, but I realized that my reader would be lost.
 All I had to do was move one chapter before the other.
 You probably will find yourself doing that too.

-After completing a section or chapter, ask yourself if you’ve clearly made your point.
+Ask yourself if you’ve clearly made your point after completing a section or chapter.
 Remember to proofread often.
 This is not a job just to be left for last.
 You may discover things you need to elaborate on or explain in a better way.

 I read a lot of other people’s books and articles.
 I often notice that the author went off on tangents.
 I might be unique in the way I think because my background is computer programming, so I tend to keep my thoughts flowing logically.
 For this reason it bothers me when a writer loses me because they started talking about one thing and suddenly, in the middle of it, they go onto another topic before making their point.